goigle/stellaris-playset-sync/README.md

  * Exporting an existing playset (to share)
  * Importing a playset shared by this tool
  * Automatic backups of the launcher DB before changes

+## Building
+ * Download the repository
+ * In a terminal window, go to the repository on your disk
+ * Run `dotnet restore`
+ * Open the project in Visual Studio 2019
+ * Build it